DLFundamentals/blog/_posts/2026-03-11-contrastive-loss-noncontrastive-loss.md

 ### What NSCL minimizers look like

-Since NSCL is the supervised bridge, it is natural to ask what its optimal solutions look like.
-Any global minimizer of the NSCL loss exhibits three structural properties:
+Beyond simply being a supervised loss, NSCL gives us a tractable bridge for understanding the geometry induced by contrastive learning.
+This raises a natural question: what kind of representations are learned by minimizing NSCL?
+Since NSCL serves as the supervised counterpart of DCL, understanding its global minimizers helps reveal the structure that self-supervised contrastive learning is implicitly approaching.
+In particular, any global minimizer of the NSCL loss exhibits three striking properties:

 1. **Augmentation collapse:** all augmented views of the same sample map to the same point.
 2. **Within-class collapse:** all samples from the same class share a single representation.